 I used a big chunk of Scharffenberger dark chocolate and chopped it into bits, but you can certainly use any sort of chocolate you’d like (or even chocolate chips).

 You can stuff the cupcake tins pretty full (I used an ice cream scoop to make things easy).
 You’ll be able to fill 16 of them.

 They bake up like a giant cookie.
 In fact, it’s kinda-sorta a nice, secret ploy to be able to eat a couple of cookies in one dessert.
 A drizzle of chocolate ganache on top is the right way to finish it off.

-It’s not a soft cookie.
-It’s more like a crunchy cookie cupcake.
+These Dark Chocolate Oatmeal Cookie Cupcakes are not a soft cookie.
+They’re more like a crunchy cookie cupcake.
 They freeze well… just place them in zip baggies and defrost at room temp when the mood for a cookie cupcakes strikes.
 Like now.

 Cheers to good days- I hope you’re having one of those good days too!

 P.S.
 Have you picked up a Recipe Girl Cookbook yet?
 I think it might make quite a nice Mother’s Day gift, if you’re still in the midst of a brain-freeze on what to buy for Mom (or wife… or grandma… or ?)
 It’s still available online through Amazon.
 I hope you love it as much as I do!